DevilBotz2876/devilbotz2876/pages/sponsorship-levels.md

 			</ul>
 			<h3 class="levels">Bronze ($100+):</h3>
 			<ul>
-				<li>Individual&#8217;s or company’s name, description, and logo on our website with links to your main
+				<li>Individual's or company's name, description, and logo on our website with links to your main
 					site</li>
-				<li>Individual&#8217;s or company’s name on any newsletters sent out</li>
+				<li>Individual's or company's name on any newsletters sent out</li>
-				<li>Individual name or company logo displayed in our pit slideshow on our “Bronze Sponsors” slide</li>
+				<li>Individual name or company logo displayed in our pit slideshow on our "Bronze Sponsors" slide</li>
 				<li>Access to the newsletter</li>
 			</ul>
 			<h4>Friends (&lt;$100):</h4>